High school (grades 9-12) · Oklahoma City, OK

 What is the racial and ethnic makeup of John Marshall Hs?

-The largest demographic group at John Marshall Hs is African American at 44.4%.
-The school serves a diverse student body in Oklahoma City, OK.
+The largest demographic group at John Marshall Hs is African American at 44.4% of enrollment, in Oklahoma City, OK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 68.2/100.

 What is the Resource Investment Index for John Marshall Hs?

-John Marshall Hs has a Resource Investment Index of 46/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+John Marshall Hs has a Resource Investment Index of 46/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page